 This Legal Update follows our earlier updates entitled CARES Act Programs for Businesses Too Large for the Paycheck Protection Program and New Detail Available Regarding Main Street Loan Facilities.
 After receiving feedback from the public, the Federal Reserve has released revised term sheets for its Main Street Lending Program.
 With the revisions, the Federal Reserve hopes to expand eligibility and fill some of the gaps present in the original term sheets.
 This Legal Update discusses the revised terms sheets.
-For other resources on the different aspects of the CARES Act, please see the COVID-19 von Briesen Task Force Resource Page.

 New Loan Facility - Main Street Priority Loan Facility

 The Federal Reserve has added a new loan facility to the Main Street Lending Program, called the Main Street Priority Loan Program (the “MSPLP”).
 The MSPLP is a hybrid of the Main Street New Loan Facility (the “MSNLF”) and the Main Street Expanded Loan Facility (the “MSELF”).
 The following are key features of the MSPLP:

 - Similar to the MSNLF, the MSPLP applies to new loans

 - Similar to the MSNLF, the MSPLP minimum loan amount is $500,000